Learning to Equalize: Data-Driven Frequency-Domain Signal Recovery in Molecular Communications: System Model

-where $Q$ denotes the number of molecules released by the transmitter when sending bit “1”, with no molecules emitted for bit “0”.
-The channel impulse response (CIR) of this model has been rigorously derived in~\cite{8742793}.
-Assume that molecules are released from the origin and undergo random diffusion through Brownian motion in a free diffusion channel.
-The receiver is a sphere with radius \( r \).
-When the distance \( d \) between the receiver and the transmitter remains constant, the channel environment is stable, and the condition \( d \gg r \) holds, the CIR of this model in an infinite three-dimensional space can be expressed based on Fick's second law as ~\cite{chae_3d_2014}
+The channel impulse response (CIR) of MC systems has been rigorously derived in~\cite{8742793}.
+Here, we assume that molecules are released from the origin and undergo Brownian motion in an unbounded fluid medium, and the receiver is modeled as a sphere of radius \( r \).
+When the distance $d$ between the transmitter and the receiver satisfies \( d \gg r \), the CIR at time $t$ in an unbounded three-dimensional environment can be derived from Fick’s second law of diffusion~\cite{chae_3d_2014}, and is expressed as